Paul George Konody: World War I and interest in the art of wartime

 In 1915, Konody "was commissioned to make a critical inventory of all the works of art in the national repositories of Constantinople", but this project was cancelled due to the escalation of World War I. In 1917, Konody was appointed honorary secretary and art director of a committee to commemorate Canadian participation in that war.
 For this purpose, he participated in selecting artists to be commissioned to travel to the war zone and to prepare works recording the battles, ranging from etchings and portraits to colossal paintings, with the works later being displayed in venues such as the Anderson Galleries in New York City.
 Years after his death, Konody was praised for being "able to get the committee to accept so many radical paintings, for instance those of Paul Nash, Wyndham Lewis and the then unknown David Milne", though it was also asserted that Konody initially "ignored Canadian artists in favor of Europeans to memorialize the Canadian effort".
-During and after the war, Konody developed a general interest in artwork depicting wartime, publishing a book, On War Memorials in 1919.
+During and after the war, Konody developed a general interest in artwork depicting wartime, publishing a noted article, On War Memorials in 1919.

 In 1919, the New York Herald described Konody, then visiting the United States while directing the Canadian War Memorial Exhibition, as "[o]ne of the men best qualified to speak" on the authenticity of several contested paintings then being disputed which were claimed to have been produced during the Renaissance.
 For several years later in his life, Konody was honorary secretary of a committee that oversaw the British pavilion at the annual International Art Exhibition in Venice (now the Venice Biennale).